RedisGears/JVMPlugin/README.md

 JVM plugin for RedisGears

-This repository is now built as part of the [RedisGears](https://github.com/RedisGears/RedisGears) build and is no longer standalone.
-For now, it continues to be a separate repository.
+This repository is deprecated, and only historic.
+The code is now part of the [RedisGears](https://github.com/RedisGears/RedisGears) repositories.